Xantier/xantier.github.io/_drafts/git_gud.md

 * Reginald Brathwaite

 ### Read These
-1. Dale Carnegie - How To Win Friends And Influece People
+1. Dale Carnegie - How To Win Friends And Influence People
 2. Clean Coder
 3. Passionate Programmer